Ganglion Cyst

 Everyone can develop ganglion cysts, according to what the medical profession now knows about them.
 Your child can develop one of these cysts if certain conditions exist:

-• Ganglia appear three times more frequently in girls than in boys.
+- Ganglia appear three times more frequently in girls than in boys.

-• The majority of the time, cysts appear between the ages of 20 and 40.
+- The majority of the time, cysts appear between the ages of 20 and 40.
 They appear frequently in children but often resolve within one year.

-• Previous injury: Some medical professionals think that a joint injury might eventually lead to the development of a ganglion cyst.
+- Previous injury: Some medical professionals think that a joint injury might eventually lead to the development of a ganglion cyst.
 This notion has not yet been validated by research.

 Common Methods of Ganglion Cyst Therapy

 Although it may take some time, a ganglion cyst frequently resolves on its own, especially in young children.
-If the cyst does not go away by itself, treatment for ganglion pain and stiffness relief include:
+If the cyst does not go away by itself, treatment for ganglion pain and stiffness relief includes:

-• Range of motion exercises
+- Range of motion exercises

-• Over-the-counter painkillers
+- Over-the-counter painkillers

-• Wearing a wrist splint
+- Wearing a wrist splint

-If none of these are effective, your doctor could recommend aspiration which removes fluid from the ganglion cyst quickly and painlessly.
-In some circumstances, the doctor may inject a steroid to lessen the likelihood that the ganglion cyst will recur; however, this will not definitely stop the re-accurrence.
+If none of these are effective, your doctor could recommend aspiration, which removes fluid from the ganglion cyst quickly and painlessly.
+In some circumstances, the doctor may inject a steroid to lessen the likelihood that the ganglion cyst will recur; however, this will only stop the recurrence.
 Following your child’s treatment, the doctor will bandage the area where the fluid was drained.
 Doctors will perform an aspiration as an outpatient procedure in the clinic setting, so you and your child can leave as soon as the doctor finishes.
 As it is less intrusive, it is frequently suggested as a first alternative before any surgical procedures.
 Parents should know that aspiration-treated ganglion cysts recur in 50% of cases.

 Surgery

-In order to remove your child’s cyst, your surgeon will make a small incision across the area of the cyst.
+To remove your child’s cyst, your surgeon will make a small incision across the area of the cyst.
 The surgeon will complete the procedure by closing the incision with absorbable stitches and a bandage.
 A bandage will cover the wound for 1-2 weeks following the surgery.
 To choose the best course of action, our doctor will go over your treatment choices with you.

 Exactly how are Ganglion Cysts Handled?